Jan Peter Balkenende: Other issues

 In 2004, during his second cabinet, Balkenende was diagnosed with necrotising fasciitis.
 He was treated through surgical debridement and made a full recovery after several weeks in hospital.

 On 4 June 2005, the Belgian Minister of Foreign Affairs Karel De Gucht said in the Flemish newspaper Het Laatste Nieuws (The Latest News) that "Balkenende is a mix of Harry Potter and a petty rigid bourgeois mentality".
 This comparison caused a small diplomatic controversy, and the Belgian ambassador had to apologise to Ben Bot, the Dutch Minister of Foreign Affairs.
-Retired deputy prime minister Hans Wiegel commented he preferred Harry Potter to the Manneken Pis.
+Retired deputy prime minister Hans Wiegel commented he preferred Harry Potter to Manneken Pis.

 Balkenende has a close relationship with the Dutch people from Suriname and the Netherlands Antilles.
 He has visited several Keti Koti celebrations in recent years.

-Balkenende's nicknames were "JP", "Bak ellende" (bin of misery) and "Harry Potter", among others.
+Balkenende's nicknames were "JP" and "Harry Potter", among others.

-He was a member of the Reformed Churches in the Netherlands and since 1 May 2004 a member of the Protestant Church in the Netherlands.
+He was a member of the Reformed Churches in the Netherlands and, since 1 May 2004, a member of the Protestant Church in the Netherlands.